Bio

 More information about Lucy

-Lucy Bullivant is a London-born place vision strategist, curatorial director, award-winning author and public speaker with extensive, high level experience in collaborating with the cultural, third, public and private sectors internationally.
+Lucy Bullivant is a London-born place strategist, curatorial director, award-winning author and public speaker with extensive, high level experience in collaborating with the cultural, third, public and private sectors internationally.
 She conceives and delivers original, top quality content, concepts and outputs – strategies, programmes, publications, exhibitions, conferences, engagement and brainstorming workshops, seminars and videos of demonstrable public value.

 The original concepts and editorial content Lucy creates are supported by her thorough empirical research, and well structured for the needs of specific reader groups.
 For many of her projects she assembles first rate specialists in architecture, urban design, landscape architecture, participatory and graphic design, and copy editors, to meet the client’s needs.